googleapis/google-cloud-python/packages/bigframes/README.rst

 3. In the Explorer pane, expand that project and then expand External connections.

-BigQuery remote functions are created in the dataset you specify, or in a dataset with the name ``bigframes_temp_location``, where location is the location used by the BigQuery DataFrames session.
-For example, ``bigframes_temp_us_central1``.
-To view and manage remote functions, do the following:
+BigQuery remote functions are created in the dataset you specify, or in a special type of `hidden dataset <https://cloud.google.com/bigquery/docs/datasets#hidden_datasets>`__ referred to as an anonymous dataset.
+To view and manage remote functions created in a user provided dataset, do the following:

 1. Go to `BigQuery in the Google Cloud Console <https://console.cloud.google.com/bigquery>`__.
 2. Select the project in which you created the remote function.